Authorization Services

 Let’s configure our client authorization.

-• Open a browser window and log in to the Red Hat build of Keycloak administration web console.
-Browse to our quarkus-petclinic client and click the Authorization and then Policies tabs.
+• Open a browser window and log in to the Red Hat build of Keycloak administration console.
+Browse to the quarkus-petclinic client and click the Authorization tab, then the Policies tab.

 client4